aelassas/aelassas/README.md

 * [Build Your Own nodemon in Few Lines of Code](https://github.com/aelassas/watcher)
 * [Microservices using ASP.NET Core, Ocelot, MongoDB and JWT](https://github.com/aelassas/microservices)

-##### MY BOOKS
+##### BOOKS

 This book was once available for purchase, but I now offer it for free so that everyone can benefit from its insights.

-It took me so many years of searching, reading, questioning, and learning to arrive at the truth I share in this book.
+* [Light of Truth (English - PDF)](https://aelassas.github.io/books/949812_LCL_LIV_EN.pdf): This book takes an in-depth look at different worldviews and perspectives, examining various theories about the origins of the universe and the nature of existence.
+Through logical reasoning and analysis, it offers a compelling perspective on creation and the purpose of life, encouraging readers to reflect on profound and essential questions.
 Like many, I was confronted with deep questions about existence and purpose, I sought answers through reason and study, determined to find a foundation that was both logical and undeniably true.
 Whether you approach this with doubt or conviction, I invite you to explore the arguments presented with an open mind.
 The truth is there for those willing to seek it.

-Feel free to download, read, and reflect on the ideas presented.
-I hope they provide you with knowledge and inspiration!

-* [Light of Truth (English - PDF)](https://aelassas.github.io/books/949812_LCL_LIV_EN.pdf): This book takes an in-depth look at different worldviews and perspectives, examining various theories about the origins of the universe and the nature of existence.
-Through logical reasoning and analysis, it offers a compelling perspective on creation and the purpose of life, encouraging readers to reflect on profound and essential questions.

 📖 **[Download now and start your journey of discovery!](https://aelassas.github.io/books/949812_LCL_LIV_EN.pdf)**